GJAShaw/JLcall/README.md

 * JLtest.java - source for JLtest.class

 # Target systems
-Linux or other 'Nixy systems.
+Linux or other 'nixy systems.

 # Make syntax - includes a test run recipe
 ## make clean
-Deletes all targets and intermediate files.
+Deletes targets, intermediate files and the directories they inhabited.
 I recommend you execute this immediately after cloning, for a fresh start.

 ## make all (default)
-Creates targets except JLtest
+Creates all targets except the JLtest class.

-## make tester
+## make testclass
-Creates JLtest class.
-The JLcall class must exist as a prerequisite.
+Creates everything in the 'all' target, plus the JLtest class.

 ## make testrun
 Executes JLtest, to prove the functionality of the JLcall class.